dest4590/CloudRPC/README.md

 * Install [tampermonkey](https://www.tampermonkey.net/ "Tampermonkey"), create a new script and copy everything from [plugin.js](https://raw.githubusercontent.com/dest4590/CloudRPC/main/plugin.js) into the new script, save and go to soundcloud
 * If you see the notification that CloudRPC is running, everything is working!

-Update: `git reset --hard HEAD && git clean -f -d && git pull`, also you need to update script for tampermonkey!
+Update: `git pull`, also you need to update script for tampermonkey!

 ## Screenshots: